LiveViewTech/lvt-public-api/examples/webhooks/README.md

 # Webhooks

 LVT provides the ability to register webhooks to receive alerts via HTTP `POST` requests.
-Currently only security alert events are supported with potential for expansion in the future.
+Currently only security alert notifications are supported with potential for expansion in the future.

 Most of the REST API endpoints are just CRUD for the webhooks resource.
 The biggest difference is that the url being registered is validated upon creation or update.
 The validation process can be manually executed (without creating any resources) using the `POST /webhooks:test` endpoint.

-Once the webhook has been created, if the `enabled` field is `true`, the LVT system will immediately begin sending webhook events to the registered URL as they are received.
-If a registered endpoint is unable to receive events (it does not respond with an HTTP 2XX response code), the LVT system will use an exponential backoff, waiting `attempt ^ 2` seconds before the next attempt.
+Once the webhook has been created, if the `enabled` field is `true`, the LVT system will immediately begin sending webhook notifications to the registered URL as they are received.
+If a registered endpoint is unable to receive notifications (it does not respond with an HTTP 2XX response code), the LVT system will use an exponential backoff, waiting `attempt ^ 2` seconds before the next attempt.
 If the registered endpoint does not respond successfully within 10 attempts, the endpoint is automatically disabled.
 There is currently no notification sent upon the disabling of a webhook.
 A disabled webhook can be enabled again using the `PATCH /webhooks/{webhookId}` endpoint.